|location:||Hunters Point Shipyard, San Francisco, CA|

 |completion:||Summer 2015 est.|

 The buildings on blocks 53 & 54 are a conglomeration of parts that are held together through their overall design strategy and materiality.
-The street wall is maintained at the corners of the blocks to provide strong identity, while at the pedestrian level, the entries to the units are stepped back to provide more open corners for pedestrians.
+The street facade is maintained at the corners of the blocks to provide a strong identity.
+At the pedestrian level the entries to the units are stepped back to provide open corners as well as generous planting areas at the sidewalk level, helping to provide an enhanced pedestrian experience.

 This project is currently under construction.